Frequently Asked Questions

 The law requires that your treatment be confidential and kept private.
 HIPPA protects all communication between a therapist and a client and prohibits information from being released without prior written consent given by the client.
 However, there are some specific exceptions wherein the therapist is required by law to divulge private information.
 These exceptions include:

-Suspected child-abuse, dependent adult abuse, or elder abuse.
+Suspected child abuse, dependent adult abuse, or elder abuse.
 All therapists are required to report this to the appropriate authorities immediately.

 If a client threatens serious bodily harm to another person and/or property.
 In this instance all therapists are required to notify the police.